The distribution of Weierstrass points on a tropical curve: Weierstrass points

-A {\em canonical Weierstrass point} is a Weierstrass point for the canonical divisor $K$. \end{dfn} Note that the Weierstrass locus of $D$ depends only on the divisor class $[D]$.
+where $\reddiv{x}{D}$ denotes the reduced divisor in $[D]$ at $x$.
+The {\em Weierstrass locus} $W(D) \subset \Gamma$ of $D$ is the set of its Weierstrass points.
+An {\em ordinary Weierstrass point} is a Weierstrass point for the canonical divisor $K$. \end{dfn} Note that the Weierstrass locus of $D$ depends only on the divisor class $[D]$.

-\begin{rmk} If the divisor class $[D]$ is not effective, i.e. $r(D) = -1$, then the set of $D$-Weierstrass points is empty.
+\begin{rmk} If the divisor class $[D]$ is not effective, i.e. $r(D) = -1$, then the set of Weierstrass points of $D$ is empty.
 Thus we may restrict our attention to studying Weierstrass points for effective divisor classes. \end{rmk}

-\begin{eg} Suppose $\Gamma$ is a genus $1$ graph and $D$ is a divisor of degree $6$, indicated by the black dots in the figure below with multiplicities.
-This divisor has rank $r = 5$ since it is in the ``non-special range''(?) of Riemann-Roch.
-The $D$-Weierstrass locus consists of $6$ points evenly spaced around $\Gamma$, indicated in red.

-\end{eg} \begin{eg} Suppose $\Gamma$ is the genus $3$ metric graph with edge lengths as below.
+\begin{eg} Suppose $\Gamma$ is a genus $1$ graph and $D$ is a divisor of degree $6$.
+This $D$ has rank $5$ since it is in the nonspecial range of Riemann--Roch.
+The Weierstrass locus of $D$ consists of $6$ points evenly spaced around the unique cycle of $\Gamma$. \end{eg} \begin{eg} Suppose $\Gamma$ is a complete graph on $4$ vertices, with distinct edge lengths.
+This graph has genus $3$.
 Consider the canonical divisor $K$ on $\Gamma$, which is supported on the four trivalent vertices.
-For a generic choice of edge lengths, the Weierstrass locus consists of $8$ distinct points on $\Gamma$.
+The Weierstrass locus of $K$ consists of $8$ distinct points on $\Gamma$, shown in red in Figure~\ref{fig:gen3-canonical}.

 \end{eg}